Skip to Content

 If you’re visiting Hawaii for the first time, you may be surprised not to see any billboards.

-This is one of those Hawaii facts you’ll particularly appreciate when you’re there, as there aren’t any billboards to mess with the breathtaking natural beauty.
+You’ll particularly appreciate this when you’re there, as there aren’t any billboards to mess with the breathtaking natural beauty all around you!

 22) Hawaii has a state flower – plus an official flower for each of its 8 main islands